turnbasedgames/urturn/docs/docs/2-API/0-backend.md

 ```

 - Runs when a player joins the room, including when the room is created (i.e. the player clicks *Play* or *Create Private Room*).
-- Operation fails on error (when user clicks play and joins a game, it will show them an error snackbar).
-This should never error, but the operation is not forced.
+- Fails on error (when user clicks play and joins a game, it will show them an error snackbar).
 - If `roomState.joinable` or `roomState.finished` is `true` then it is **guaranteed** that no player will be added to the room and `onPlayerJoin` will never be called for a player.
 - `Returns` the [RoomStateResult](#roomstateresult).